 Some teachers, especially those in public or federally funded programs, may be required to follow a certain preschool curriculum or incorporate specific content standards.
 In that case, your objectives will probably be laid out for you and you are expected to create lesson plans that teach those standards.

-However, if you teach in other settings, like if you are homeschooling or teach in a Christian preschool, you may need to create your own objectives for each lesson.
+However, if you teach in other settings, such as in a Christian preschool, you may need to create your own objectives for each lesson.

 When I sit down to write lesson plans, I ask myself, "At the end of this lesson, what do I want the students to be able to do, be, or know?"